rbekyarov/Dog-Hotel-Management/README.md

 # Dog-Hotel-Management
-My project  -  this app manages a hotel for dogs
+My project  -  this app manages a hotel for dogs.

 Using SpringBoot, JPA, Thymeleaf, MySql, Spring Security